top of page

 Why Consistency Beats Intensity

 Taking NAD+ consistently, rather than mega-dosing sporadically, tends to deliver better results.
-Your body needs regular fuel to rebuild, repair, and energize.

 Aim to space out doses across the week rather than loading up all at once.
 For example, three smaller NAD+ injections per week may feel better than a single high dose.